tranngochoang/molecular-docs/docs/overview/repair-model.markdown

 - a(L) is the slope coefficient of linear dose dependence that describes DSB induction per unit of dose (Gy−1/cell) and depends on LET.

 # User guide
-To run the code, users need to open a terminal in the folder containing the molecularDNArepair.py
+To run the code, users need to open a terminal in the folder repair_survival_models containing the molecularDNArepair.py

 Then,